 1.13 Tiering in TARGET2

-While indirectly connected parties, i.e. indirect participants and addressable BIC holders, benefit from the settlement facility that would be otherwise costly to access directly, these types of arrangement also entail risks.
+While indirectly connected parties, i.e. indirect participants and addressable BIC holders, benefit from the settlement facility that would otherwise be costly to access directly, these types of arrangement also entail risks.
 Tiered participation arrangements can create dependencies that may lead to overall credit, liquidity or operational risks for the payment system, its participants or the stability of the banking system.
 Close monitoring of the tiering level in TARGET2 is thus of paramount importance.
 It is also an oversight requirement of Article 17 of the SIPS Regulation.

 TARGET2 transfers based on the originator and final beneficiary banks’ locations

-Tiering by sender in TARGET2 in 2018
+Tiering by sender in TARGET2

 Tiered groups per direct participant group